-An informal inquiry process allows the College to determine the authenticity of the information received and whether a situation warrants further investigation.
-This process also allows the College to evaluate and dismiss erroneous complaints or accusations.
+An informal inquiry process allows the university to determine the authenticity of the information received and whether a situation warrants further investigation.
+This process also allows the university to evaluate and dismiss erroneous complaints or accusations.

-During an informal inquiry, a representative from the Division of Student Affairs may ask to speak with various members of the campus community, including, but not limited to, former, current and/or prospective members of the fraternity/sorority community.
-The purpose of this meeting shall be to seek information relevant to the subject matter of the inquiry.
+During an informal inquiry, a representative from the Division of Student Affairs may ask to speak with various campus community members, including former, current and/or prospective members of the fraternity/sorority community.
+This meeting shall be to seek information relevant to the subject matter of the inquiry.
 Students are required to cooperate with the inquiry.
 Appropriate documentation of the inquiry will be kept in the chapter's file in the Center for Student Leadership & Involvement.
-The College reserves the right to proceed with a formal investigation of the matter at any time.
+The university reserves the right to proceed with a formal investigation of the matter at any time.